PascalHonegger/ChaosConnect/README.md

 In order to preserve network bandwidth, which can be pricey depending on the hosting provider, we use real-time updates with light-weight change events instead of complete states.

 # Operation

 The easiest way to get ChaosConnect running is using docker-compose.
-We do not provider support for running the software components otherwise.
+We do not provide support for running the software components otherwise.

 ## Prerequisites
 The `docker-compose.yml` file contains a placeholder for the JWT signing key.